 Article I - Name

-The name of this organization shall be the Palmetto Woodturners, Inc. This organization shall also be identified by the acronym "PWT", and may be referred to in these by-laws simply as the "Chapter".
+The name of this organization shall be the Palmetto Woodturners, Inc. This organization shall also be identified by the acronym "PWT" and may be referred to in these by-laws simply as the "Chapter".
 The principal office of the corporation shall be located at the address to be determined by the Board of Directors.

 Article II - Mission Statement

 Our mission is to provide education and information to those who are interested in woodturning.
 We define woodturning as the shaping of wood using a lathe, which results in objects and images that range from the familiar to the profound.
 This includes everything from decorative and functional bowls, boxes, and vessels, to furniture, architectural spindles, toys, tools, musical instruments, and sculptural objects.

 Article III - Purposes and Objectives